cse-sim/cse/doc/src/records/performancemap.md

 Following ASHRAE Standard 205 terminology, sets of "grid" values are the independent variables and sets of "lookup" values are the dependent variables.

-The following example defines a 2D map based on grid variables dry-bulb temperature and (arbitrary) compressor speed.
+The following example defines a 2D map based on grid variables outdoor dry-bulb temperature and (arbitrary) compressor speed.
 For each grid value combination, lookup values are provided for capacity ratio and COP.

     PERFORMANCEMAP "PMClg"

-        PMGRIDAXIS "ClgDBT" pmGXType="DBT" pmGXValues=60,82,95,115 pmGXRefValue=95
+        PMGRIDAXIS "ClgOutdoorDBT" pmGXType="OutdoorDBT" pmGXValues=60,82,95,115 pmGXRefValue=95
         PMGRIDAXIS "ClgSpeed" pmGType="Speed" pmGXValues=1,2,3 pmGXRefValue=2

         // Capacity ratio = net total capacity / net rated total capacity